jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 detailed description of each modification and an example of how it would look and affect a given weapon follows.

-Banded: By riveting overlapping metal bands to the portion of the weapon that smashes into an opponent, the weaponsmith adds more force to the blow.
+**Banded**: By riveting overlapping metal bands to the portion of the weapon that smashes into an opponent, the weaponsmith adds more force to the blow.
 This process also makes the weapon more durable, if also heavier.
 The weapon adds +1 to its damage, ENC and HP.

-Example: A newly Banded Target Shield inflicts 1D6+1 damage, has an ENC score of 3 and an AP/HP of 8/13.
+> Example: A newly Banded Target Shield inflicts 1D6+1 damage, has an ENC score of 3
+> and an AP/HP of 8/13.

-Collapsible: This invasive modification actually cuts the weapon into a number of pieces equal to its ENC, and places spiral-threading and pin-joints where the pieces must be attached.
+**Collapsible**: This invasive modification actually cuts the weapon into a number of pieces equal to its ENC, and places spiral-threading and pin-joints where the pieces must be attached.
 This allows the weapon to be far more easily concealed or smuggled in pieces but then assembled when needed in one minute per weapon section.
 This modification makes the weapon itself easier to damage at these joints, reducing both the weapon’s Armour Points and Hit Points by one each, to a minimum of one.

-Example: A Collapsible Great Axe would break into two pieces (likely haft and head), taking two minutes to assemble or dissemble, and would have a modified AP/HP of 3/9 when assembled.
+> Example: A Collapsible Great Axe would break into two pieces (likely haft and head),
+> taking two minutes to assemble or dissemble, and would have a modified AP/HP of 3/9
+> when assembled.

-Envenomed: A weapon can be modified to carry a number of doses of any poison or toxin equal to the weapon’s ENC by drilling small rough-edged pockets in the damaging portion of the weapon.
+**Envenomed**: A weapon can be modified to carry a number of doses of any poison or toxin equal to the weapon’s ENC by drilling small rough-edged pockets in the damaging portion of the weapon.
 This not only makes the weapon far deadlier, depending on what the user wishes to place in the poison-pockets, but it also significantly weakens the blade - reducing the weapon’s Armour Points and Hit Points by 2, to a minimum of 1.

+> Example: An Envenomed Ninja-to would be able to carry one dose of the user’s poisons but
+> would have an adjusted AP/HP of 3/6.

+**Hooked**: Riveting or forge-welding a hook or set of hooks on the backside of any bladed weapon can make it a very cruel implement.
+Although it slows the weapon’s initial attack down considerably, reducing all attack rolls by -5% and initial damage by -1 (to a minimum of one), it can cause considerable tissue damage if it is ever ripped outward from a deep wound.
+This modification is only useful on weapons capable of Impaling a target, but causes an additional die of damage (of the same type) if it is Yanked free of an impaling wound.

+> Example: A Hooked Trident suffers a -5% to its attack rolls due to the large barbs on its
+> prongs and only inflicts 1D8-1 damage, but inflicts 2D8-1 damage when Yanked free from
+> an Impaled target!

+**Lightened**: By drilling, cutting or sanding out areas of the weapon considered to be ‘non-essential’, the weaponsmith can reduce the weight of the weapon considerably.
+This makes the weapon lighter and easier to wield and carry effectively but weakens the weapon overall.
+The weapon can reduce its ENC score by one and adds +5% to all attack rolls.
+However, both its Armour Points and Hit Points are reduced by 2, to a minimum of 1.

+> Example: A Lightened Greatsword would weigh only an ENC of 3 and swing with a +10%
+> bonus to attack but only has an AP/HP of 4/10.

+**Reinforced**: By adding plates, rings, bands or straps of metal and leather to the high- stress areas of a weapon, the weaponsmith makes it far more durable and able to withstand the rigours of being an Adventurer’s weapon.
+This adds 2 to the Armour Points and 3 to the Hit Points of the weapon, but +1 to its ENC score.
+This new weight slows reaction time, imposing a -5% penalty to all Parry tests made with the weapon.

+> Example: A Reinforced Lance has a mighty 6/13 in its Armour Points and Hit Points
+> respectively but suffers the -5% penalty to Parry attempts, and weighs a hefty 4 ENC.

+**Serrated**: A modification generally sought by only the truly sadistic, angled ‘teeth’ can be added to the blade of a weapon.
+This new and savage edge bites and saws into a target as much as it cuts or stabs, inflicting terrible wounds.
+This modification not only adds +1 to the damage it inflicts, but also causes any mundane healing skill attempts on the wound suffer a -15% penalty.
+The serrated teeth do remove the weapon’s integrity, reducing its Armour Points by one, to a minimum of one.
+These teeth are also much easier to catch and parry away, granting enemy Parry attempts against it a +10% bonus.

+> Example: A truly wicked weapon, a Serrated shortsword inflicts 1D6+1 damage that cannot
+> be healed easily (-15 penalty) but can be parried +10% easier and only has an AP of 3
+> instead of its normal 4.

+**Spiked**: Adding spikes to a weapon, even one that normally has spikes on it, can add some significant damage potential to its attacks.
+Adding all of these extra pointy objects to a weapon makes it heavier and easier to catch with a parrying blade but also makes it a little more difficult for the wielder to avoid getting stuck!
+The modification adds +2 to the damage of the weapon but adds +1 to its ENC and DEX requirement.
+Also, enemies parrying the spiked weapon will have a +5% bonus to their roll.

+> Example: A Spiked Glaive will inflict a mighty 1D8+3 damage but will weigh 4 ENC and
+> require a DEX of 10 to wield it properly.
+With the +5% bonus enemies receive to parry it,
+> its wielder may find it hard to land those deadly spiked blows.

-Close Combat Weapon Modifications
+#### Close Combat Weapon Modifications

 | Modification | Time       | Weapon Groups Available                                            | Difficulty | Cost |
 |--------------|------------|--------------------------------------------------------------------|------------|------|